eventnetusa/eventnet/src/_vip/medicare-oep.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      In select markets, EventNetUSA will provide branded, leased RV with a certified driver.
+      In select markets, EventNetUSA will provide branded, leased RV's with a certified driver.
 RV size and dimension TBD based on availability in each market.&nbsp;

+      &nbsp;